 A home latte machine allows you to make the latte, cappuccino, macchiato, and mocha of your dreams, without having to pay coffee shop prices.
 Most espresso and cappuccino makers for your home will pay for themselves in just a few months at most if you regularly drink coffee and espresso with steamed or foamed milk.
 But how do you find the best home latte machine, especially when you’re on a budget?
-Our research team tried and tested 25 different latte machine models to find the best latte machines around.
-We splattered ourselves with milk foam, drank from dainty demitasse and big cappuccino glasses, and nodded and muttered about “crema” and “aroma” as we went.
+Our research team researched and reviewed 25 different latte maker models to find the best latte machines around.
 Yes, there were many caffeine jitters, too.
 But the results are in!
-We’ve prepared a simple, real-world buying guide below.
+We’ve prepared a simple buying guide below.
 Before we dive in, look over this list of important specs that you need to know when buying your home latte machine.

 Makes Latte & Cappuccino - You’re here for the latte, so this spec is important.
 Espresso latte machines usually brew espresso and have a frothing wand for milk, but some use a separate milk reservoir or brew and froth in the same container.
 Some machines also allow you to adjust the consistency of the froth, while others just turn the frothing mechanism on or off.

 Makes Espresso - If you’re ever in the mood for a plain espresso shot or want to experiment with new drinks, the latte machine reviews include models that brew espresso by itself.
 Make sure the milk frothing mechanism is separate from the brewing area if you want to be able to enjoy an espresso on its own.
 Moreover, most of the machines can produce single or double shots, with programmable or manual pulls.